dedfriedly-inspirdev/oauth-client-helper/README.md

  * Full disclosure, haven't tested building the py pkg just yet
  * Create more docker entrypoints to allow nearly all functions with a docker run command
  * Create CLI commands to help support curl/wget system
+ * Not currently implementing any HTTP Authorization headers for any requests, prolly should offer that option
+ * Not implementing any resource granting thru password credentials